teknus/pizza/README.md

 ## Pizza

-Hello, this is a pizza application the application flow is:
+Hello, this is a pizza application.

 ### Application flow